 This way, each contributor performs well at their position but does it out of touch with the overall course.
 Once again, lack of alignment can happen due to inadequate management or poor strategic planning in the past.

-The outcome of proper alignment is improved internal communication, meaning that most plan items will circulate the team members on the same page, reestablishing the shared mission and employing tactics for more productive work.
+The outcome of proper alignment is improved internal communication, meaning that most plan items will circulate the organization members on the same page, reestablishing the shared mission and employing tactics for more productive work.

 - Best for: Understanding and rectifying cooperation imbalance within the organization